arne-schroppe/c-sharp-type-wrapper/Readme.md

 }
 ```

-You can also automatically generator a JsonConverter in case you use NewtonSoft Json:
+You can optionally get a `JsonConverter` generated, if you use NewtonSoft Json:

 ```
 [TypeWrapper(typeof(string), Feature.NewtonSoftJsonConverter)]